Tell me the truth.

 Your Storytelling Mentor

-A graduate of Brown University, H. R. D’Costa is an author and writing coach specializing in story structure and story stakes.
+A graduate of Brown University, H. R. D’Costa is an author, speaker, and writing coach specializing in story structure and story stakes.

 Through her website scribemeetsworld.com, her “deep dive” writing guides, and online course Smarter Story Structure, she provides novelists and screenwriters with practical tools to create stories that readers can’t put down.